navedkhan1903/navedkhan1903/README.md

 🏆 **Achievements** 🏆

-• Awarded 1st position in App Development Event of Technovaganza 2022 State Level Technical Fest. <br>
+<li>Awarded 1st position in App Development Event of Technovaganza 2022 State Level Technical Fest.</li>
-• Attained top ratings of 1611 on CodeChef and 1435 on LeetCode by solving over 500 coding problems. <br>
+<li>Attained top ratings of 1611 on CodeChef and 1435 on LeetCode by solving over 500 coding problems.</li>

 🔗 **Profile Links** 🔗